Lexforce/cube-guide/README.md

 ## Artifacts (ususally heavy blue)
 Abuse artifact synergy cards, ramp a lot!
 [Tinker](https://scryfall.com/search?q=tinker) can be very nuts with a good target like [Blightsteel Colossus](https://scryfall.com/search?q=blightsteel%20colossus)
+Can be sick to have [Balance](https://scryfall.com/search?q=balance), if you have a lot of artifact mana.
 Great cards:
 * [Tolarian Academy](https://scryfall.com/search?q=tolarian%20academy)
 * [Tinker](https://scryfall.com/search?q=tinker)